-- (1) First recognize students who have not spoken during the session. - (2) Next recognize students who have spoken fewer times. - (3) Then recognize students who have spoken earlier (least recently) - 8.
-Amendments are to be submitted in writing on the form provided. - 9.
+- (1) First recognize students who have not spoken during the session. - (2) Next recognize students who have spoken fewer times. - (3) Then recognize students who have spoken earlier (least recently) - 7.
+Amendments are to be submitted in writing on the form provided. - 8.
 Please help ensure sessions are as close to the schedule as possible.
-Recesses should be kept as short as possible.
+Recesses should be kept as short as possible. - 9.
+Keep track of the gavel and stopwatches.

-- 10. Keep track of the gavel and stopwatches.
-Take them with you during lunch. - 11.
-In Session II, introduce the new Presiding Officer.
-(See instructions from Session I) If there was only one PO that ran in Session I, and no one wishes to run, the PO from the first session may serve again. - 12.
-Note: In Session II, as per contest rules, Precedence & Recency are reset. - 13.
+- 10. In Session II, introduce the new Presiding Officer.
+(See instructions from Session I) If there was only one PO that ran in Session I, and no one wishes to run, the PO from the first session may serve again. - 11.
+Note: In Session II, as per contest rules, Precedence & Recency are reset. - 12.
 Subsequent preliminary sessions open with new seating charts.
 Legislation may not be carried over for debate from one session to the next.
-The chamber must call for Orders of the Day at the end of the session and vote on the legislation at hand. - 14.
+The chamber must call for Orders of the Day at the end of the session and vote on the legislation at hand. - 13.
 At the end of second session, it is the parliamentarian's responsibility to complete a ballot, ranking all the representatives in the chamber.
 Every representative will be ranked.
 Do not leave anyone out.
-Turn your ballot over to the Clerk.
+Submit your electronic or paper ballot promptly.